victormagalhaess/risk-calculator/README.md

 It was a good exercise to use this knowledge on a take-home assignment.

 ## Technical decisions
 The main technical decisions all starts with the use of Go.
 It is a good-to-write-fast-to-run language, that allowed a few interesting decisions along the way.
+It has a really powerful way to serialize and desserialize json to Go structs (using the [struct tags](https://github.com/victormagalhaess/origin-backend-take-home-assignment/blob/515ff2c6144b0371ea3c98c277576c72b6f8eebb/pkg/model/user.go#L13))

 ### Extensible risk calculator
 One of the main concerns were to make the risk engine extensible to validations, since the process of validating an insurance can grow and change with time.